Raymond-dev-546730/Anomaly-Benchmark-CICIoT2023/README.md

 ## Overview

-We benchmark 10 anomaly detection models for IoT intrusion detection.
-All models trained on benign traffic only, tested on 33 unseen attack types.
-Hardware-controlled experiments measure both accuracy and computational cost.
+We benchmark 10 anomaly detection models for zero-day IoT intrusion detection across tree-based, kernel, probabilistic, neural, and hybrid paradigms.
+All models are trained exclusively on benign traffic and evaluated on 33 unseen attack types from the CICIoT2023 dataset containing 46.7 million network flows.
+Experiments are conducted on resource-constrained hardware simulating IoT gateway environments, measuring both detection performance and computational efficiency to identify practical deployment trade-offs.

 ## Key Results